 Committing Yourself to the Game

 Dedicate yourself to football.
+You cannot become a professional football player if you play live roulette online all day.
+Go out and play football.
 It is this love for the game that will drive you to become a professional footballer.
 Passion will help you to push through the negative and challenging moments.
 Professional football has to be something you want to do.
 Do not do it because it’s expected of you, or because it’s someone else’s dream.

 - If you want to be a professional actor in the market today, you have to be fully committed.
 Every inch of your being must be determined to play.
 When you hedge your bets, you will not be as good as a player as you can be.

 - Know the sport inside out.
 Learn as much about football as you can.
 Read books, watch games and DVDs and talk to great footballers.
 Ask them about their tactics and what they found helpful when they climbed the ranks.

 - Have a solid understanding of what famous footballers have done to succeed and their signature moves.

 - Train a lot and improve yourself as a footballer, both physically and mentally.
 Exercise every day, take time to exercise, time to play the beautiful game, because at the end of the day you only get one shot.

 - You can improve your dribbling skills and reflex cymbals by seeing yourself as the only hope on a playground and putting together a player to dribble through your imagination; then use your favorite moves to dribble your imagination.

 - Start playing soccer at a young age.
 Do not worry about playing early in a team.
 Bring your friends and parents to play football with you as much as possible from an early age.
 Switch to play in organized youth teams some time between the ages of 5 to 14 years.

 - Exercise regularly.
 Visit training camps as early as possible.
 If your club or club offers training camps, summer camps, etc., use them.
 They will feed on the enthusiasm and competitiveness of other players.
 You will also learn a lot in an intense, short time.